 I think a session fee should include five or so different photos in colour and black and white and at least two crops of each.
 Be sure that you and / or your agent invited to select all of the final selection, rather than your photographer selecting any of them for you.

-Whether it is brightening it up a bit, improving the contrast or colour, softening lines under the eyes, removing blemishes, etc. almost all photos will benefit from a bit of touching up.
+Whether it is brightening it up a bit, improving the contrast or colour, tidying up the hair, softening lines under the eyes, removing blemishes, etc. almost all photos will benefit from a bit of touching up.
 From looking at a lot of Spotlight photos, it is apparent that some photographers don’t do any or enough work on photos and some do too much.
 Be sure to check that your photographer will touch up your final selection at no extra cost and that they are happy to do further tweaking if you think any need it.